velocitatem/raccoon/README.md

 ## Demonstration

 Don't believe us?
 Try out our demo!
+The link should be by the Github description.
-After cloning this repository, navigate into the root directory, run `npm i`, and create a configuration file called `config.json` with your OpenAI API key inside like so:
+OR: After cloning this repository, navigate into the root directory, run `npm i`, and create a configuration file called `config.json` with your OpenAI API key inside like so:

 ```json
 {